 Preparation of the Electrolyte: The electrolyte, typically containing 100–180 g/L of gold chloride and hydrochloric acid (HCl), is prepared.
 The solution is maintained at an optimal temperature, typically around 60°C, to improve efficiency.

-Gold Alloy as the Anode: The anode consists of gold alloy, which is generally more than 99.6% pure gold, but contains other metals like silver or copper.
+Gold Alloy as the Anode: The anode consists of a gold alloy that is generally more than 99.6% pure gold but contains other metals such as silver or copper.
 The presence of these impurities is what drives the need for refining.

 Electrolysis: When an electric current is passed through the electrolyte, the gold from the anode dissolves as AuCl₄⁻ ions.
 These ions then move through the electrolyte solution and are reduced onto the cathode, where they form pure gold deposits.

-Purification: The impurities (such as silver, copper, and other base metals) do not dissolve under the same conditions as gold and remain in the electrolyte, which can then be removed or further processed.
+Purification: Impurities (such as silver, copper, and other base metals) do not dissolve under the same conditions as gold and therefore remain in the electrolyte, which can then be removed or further processed.

 Gold Recovery: Once the process has completed, the cathode is carefully removed, and the pure gold is extracted.
 The deposited gold will have a purity of 99.99%, which is considered ultra-pure.